 On the rare occasion that during the programming of the FLASH something happens to the bridge/router (power hit or hardware reset), causing the FLASH to become corrupted, the bridge/router will restart in ZMODEM receive mode only.
-If the bridge/router does not start in ZMODEM receive mode: power down the bridge/router, open the case, locate jumper W4 on the main circuit board (it is next to the batteries), put the jumper across pins 1-2, power up the bridge/router.
+If the bridge/router does not start in ZMODEM receive mode: power down the bridge/router, remove the case cover, remove the jumper on pins 3-4 of strap J2, power up the bridge/router, power down the bridge/router, re-install jumper on J2 pins 3-4, replace the case cover and power up the bridge/router.
 The bridge/router should now restart and be in ZMODEM receive mode.
-Once the file transfer is complete, the router will again come up in ZMODEM receive mode.
-Power down the unit and return the W4 jumper to pin positions 2-3.
 Please refer to the Servicing Information section of the Installation & Applications Guide for information on removing the case and changing the strap settings.